vmware-tanzu/tanzu-framework/docs/cli/getting-started.md

 #### Recommended method to install plugins (with API-driven plugin discovery activated)

 API driven plugin discovery feature is available with [v0.11.0](https://github.com/vmware-tanzu/tanzu-framework/releases/tag/v0.11.0) release as default method to install the plugins.
-Learn more about this feature [design docs](../design/context-aware-plugin-discovery-design.md).
+Learn more about this feature in the [design docs](../design/context-aware-plugin-discovery-design.md).

 ##### macOS/Linux